March 7–8, 2020

 11:30 a.m. and 3:30 p.m.

 From the first amphibians to crawl on land over 400 million years ago to the most sophisticated modern birds, animals are ancient!
-Meet the Academy’s own live animal ambassadors, and check out the big screen to compare them to their ancient relatives found in the fossil record.
+Meet the Academy’s own live animal ambassadors and compare them on the big screen to their ancient relatives found in the fossil record.

-Auditorium Show: Dinosaurs of the Bighorn Basin Paleontological Institute
+Auditorium Show: Dinosaurs of the Bighorn Basin Dinosaur Project

-Auditorium Show: Searching for Fossils at the Bottom of the World
+Auditorium Show: Roadcut Paleontology: Secrets at the Side of the Road

 Guided Tours of Dinosaur Hall